Qodana 2024.3 Help

 Inspection types

-You can create local and global inspections.
+With IntelliJ IDEA, you can create both local and global inspections.

 How to start

-This section shows how to create an inspection example that will inspect whether a Java class has a constructor method.
+This section shows how to create an example inspection that will inspect whether a Java class has a constructor method.

 Create an inspection file